-The Group had net current assets of \in 210.6 million as of December 31, 2024, consisting of current assets of \in 912.3 million and current liabilities of \in 701.7 million, which represented a small increase of \in 0.4 million from the Group's net current assets of \in 210.2 million as of December 31, 2023, with a different mix of items and the variance is primarily due to (i) an increase in contract assets of \in 29.9 million in line with the growth of the Group's business; (ii) an increase in inventories and advances on inventories of \in 106.8 million, mainly attributable to an increase in production volumes; (iii) an increase in contract liabilities of \in 4.3 million in line with the growth of the Group's business; and (iv) a decrease in contract liabilities of \in 43.3 million.
-This was partially offset by (i) an increase in trade and other payables of \in 34.2 million in line with the growth of the Group's business; (ii) a decrease in cash and cash equivalents of \in 158.4.
+The Group had net current assets of €210.6 million as of December 31, 2024, consisting of current assets of €912.3 million and current liabilities of €701.7 million, which represented a small increase of €0.4 million from the Group's net current assets of €210.2 million as of December 31, 2023, with a different mix of items and the variance is primarily due to (i) an increase in contract assets of €29.9 million in line with the growth of the Group's business; (ii) an increase in inventories and advances on inventories of €106.8 million, mainly attributable to an increase in production volumes; (iii) an increase in trade and other receivables of €4.3 million in line with the growth of the Group's business; and (iv) a decrease in contract liabilities of €43.3 million.
+This was partially offset by (i) an increase in trade and other payables of €34.2 million in line with the growth of the Group's business; (ii) a decrease in cash and cash equivalents of €158.4.
 All borrowings are denominated in Euro.